covidestim/covidestim-sources/README.md

 - **`make data-products/case-death-rr-state.csv`**
   Clean JHU state-level data, splicing in archived Covid Tracking Project data.
   For details on this, see the `makefile`.
 Also writes `jhu-states-rejects.csv`.
-Any metadata for counties included in the cleaned data will be stored in `case-death-rr-metadata.json`.
+Any metadata for states included in the cleaned data will be stored in `case-death-rr-metadata.json`.

 - **`make data-products/nyt-counties.csv`**